arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ### Valves Control

-If a valve is activated from the cloud, the message "opening valve" will appear on the screen at the same time that it's being opened.
+If a valve is activated from the cloud, the message "opening valve" will appear on the LCD screen when the valve gets opened.
 If the valve is activated by a cloud timer, the display will show the same message, including a countdown of the remaining irrigation time.
-The working time of the valves is reported to the cloud for a visualization of the average daily use.
+The working time of the valves is monitored and reported on the cloud to enable an efficient visualization of the average daily use.

 ### Water Usage